HCL-TECH-SOFTWARE/connections-doc/source/admin/install/cp_upgrade_considerations_for_side_by_side_migration.md

 ## Data Persistence {#section_pfr_lcs_lpb .section}

 Component Pack uses persistent volumes for keeping important data.
 According to the Kubernetes documentation, persistent volumes are mapped to NFS, which means that, as long as the data exists in NFS, it is possible to recreate the cluster without losing anything.
-See [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) in the Kubernetes doc.
+See [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) in the Kubernetes documentation.

 Persistent volumes are created statically for all Component Pack versions.